catppuccin/powershell/README.md

 - This Module does not set your terminal's color scheme.
 You will need to do this yourself. (e.g. [Catppuccin for Windows Terminal](https:github.com/catppuccin/windows-terminal))
 - Usage of the ANSI Escape sequences requires support for ANSI escape sequences and 24-bit color (truecolor) in your terminal.
 See [this article](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_ansi_terminals) for more information.
-- This Module does not currently support Windows PowerShell 5.1 or earlier.
-Support for Windows PowerShell 5.1 is feasible and may be added in the future if there is interest.

 ## 💝 Thanks to